AliceWonderland/Wizard-App/README.md

 Webpack

+## Notes
+Used a boilerplate for quick-start.
+Kept the convention, dir structure, etc... because it was easier but also as an exercise in adhering to coding style.

 Based on webpack+react+json-server Boilerplate by https://github.com/nickjazz/webpack-react-json-server

-## Notes
-Decided on this approach for organizing the components - https://medium.com/@l_e/writing-a-wizard-in-react-8dafbce6db07
+Decided on this approach as a guideline for organizing the components - https://medium.com/@l_e/writing-a-wizard-in-react-8dafbce6db07